Skip to main content

 On September 27th, 2016 I started the process.
 I'd never even built a birdhouse.
 My gracious ex-boyfriend, now friend, gave advice and tools and did most of the wiring and solar.
 I did all the construction, insulation, flooring, paneling and cabinetry.
 I had a trip to Florida planned in November and I finished up (mostly) the day before I left.
 Nasty!
 Carpet removed, lots of work to do!
 Much better!
 Two Fantastic fans installed, and two layers of insulation on the floor Followed by plywood Wall insulation Paneling going up t This part nearly killed me!
 Had to be perfectly straight going in or it bucked and almost took off my arm!
 Bed goes in next Battery box/clothes closet Batteries and wiring, almost done Solar panels done!
 I finished everything but the cabinets, so once again, plastic bins to the rescue.
 After returning from a month in Florida I completed the cabinets.
 Ikea copycat, ...

-Heading back to Texas: Colorado and New Mexico
+Heading back to Texas: Idaho and Wyoming